 When will we receive a bill?
 When is the payment due?

 - The fall semester tuition statement will be available online by the first week in July.
 Payment is due on August 1st.

 - The spring semester statement will be available online by mid-December.
 Payment is due by January 2nd.

 Students and their parents have access to tuition account information online through the Student Account Center.
 Periodic reminders will be emailed to our students asking them to check their online tuition account and remit any balance due.

 How much can I deduct for the Federal Direct Loan?

 As long as you have completed the online Federal Direct loan entrance counseling and the Federal Direct Loan Master Promissory Note, one-half of the freshmen Federal Direct Loan amount of $5,500.00 will be disbursed to the school up to 10 days before the beginning of the fall semester.
 The balance of the loan will be disbursed at the beginning of the spring semester.
 Origination fees will be deducted from the loan amount at the time of disbursement.

 What about the Parent PLUS loan that I applied for?

 The fall portion of the Parent PLUS loan (one half of the full year PLUS loan amount or the entire loan amount if the loan was requested for fall only) will be disbursed up to 10 days before the beginning of the fall semester.
-If you applied for a second loan for the spring only or if you requested a loan for the full year, the second disbursement will be received in January for the spring semester.
+If you applied for a second loan for the spring only or if you requested a loan for the full year, the second disbursement will be disbursed to your student account in January for the spring semester.
 If the Parent PLUS loan application was approved by the Dept. of Education and the parent has completed all requirements for the loan (Federal Direct Loan PLUS Master Promissory Note and if applicable, PLUS Credit Counseling and Endorser Addendum), you may deduct the first disbursement from the balance due for the fall semester.
 Origination fees will be deducted from the loan amount at the time of disbursement.